QuantumQuaser/heart_stroke-_prediction/README.md

 Understanding how distributions vary across categories can lead to creating features that are normalized or standardized within each group.
 ### Custom Labels for Categories:
 Based on the distributions, custom thresholds for binning continuous variables within each category can be established.
+### Implications:
+Polynomial Features: Capturing complex, non-linear relationships that might not be apparent with linear models.
+One-Hot Encoding for Categorical Variables: Ensures that categorical variables are properly incorporated into the model.
+SMOTE for Imbalanced Datasets: Enhances the model’s ability to identify the minority class, which is often the class of interest in medical datasets like stroke prediction.

 # Comprehensive-Feature-Engineering-and-Model-Optimization-Plan-for-Stroke-Prediction-Analysis: